-702.80a Retrace appears on some instants and sorceries.
+702.81a Retrace appears on some instants and sorceries.
 It represents a static ability that functions while the card with retrace is in a player's graveyard.
 "Retrace" means "You may cast this card from your graveyard by discarding a land card as an additional cost to cast it."
 Casting a spell using its retrace ability follows the rules for paying additional costs in rules 601.2b and 601.2f-h.

-702.81.
+702.82.
 Devour

-702.81a Devour is a static ability.
+- 702.82a Devour is a static ability.
 "Devour N" means "As this object enters the battlefield, you may sacrifice any number of creatures.
-This permanent enters the battlefield with N+1/+1 counters on it for each creature sacrificed this way."

-702.81b Some objects have abilities that refer to the number of creatures the permanent devoured.
-"It devoured" means "sacrificed as a result of its devour ability as it entered the battlefield."
+This permanent enters the battlefield with N +1/+1 counters on it for each creature sacrificed this way." - 702.82b Some objects have abilities that refer to the number of creatures the permanent devoured.
+"It devoured" means "sacrificed as a result of its devour ability as it entered the battlefield." - 702.82c Devour [type] is a variant of devour.
+"Devour [type] N" means "As this object enters the battlefield, you may sacrifice any number of [type] permanents.
+This permanent enters the battlefield with N +1/+1 counters on it for each permanent sacrificed this way."

-702.82.
+702.83.
 Exalted

-- 702.82a Exalted is a triggered ability.
-"Exalted" means "Whenever a creature you control attacks alone, that creature gets +1/+1 until end of turn." - 702.82b A creature "attacks alone" if it's the only creature declared as an attacker in a given combat phase.
+- 702.83a Exalted is a triggered ability.
+"Exalted" means "Whenever a creature you control attacks alone, that creature gets +1/+1 until end of turn." - 702.83b A creature "attacks alone" if it's the only creature declared as an attacker in a given combat phase.
 See rule 506.5.

-702.83.
+702.84.
 Unearth

-702.83a Unearth is an activated ability that functions while the card with unearth is in a graveyard.
+702.84a Unearth is an activated ability that functions while the card with unearth is in a graveyard.
 "Unearth [cost]" means "[Cost]: Return this card from your graveyard to the battlefield.
 It gains haste.
 Exile it at the beginning of the next end step.
 If it would leave the battlefield, exile it instead of putting it anywhere else.
-Activate this ability only any time you could cast a sorcery."
+Activate only as a sorcery."

-702.84.
+702.85.
 Cascade

-- 702.84a Cascade is a triggered ability that functions only while the spell with cascade is on the stack.
-"Cascade" means "When you cast this spell, exile cards from the top of your library until you exile a nonland card whose converted mana cost is less than this spell's converted mana cost.
-You may cast that card without paying its mana cost.
-Then put all cards exiled this way that weren't cast on the bottom of your library in a random order." - 702.84b If an effect allows a player to take an action with one or more of the exiled cards "as you cascade," the player may take that action after they have finished exiling cards due to the cascade ability.
-This action is taken before choosing whether to cast the last exiled card or, if no appropriate card was exiled, before putting the exiled cards on the bottom of their library in a random order. - 702.84c If a spell has multiple instances of cascade, each triggers separately.
+- 702.85a Cascade is a triggered ability that functions only while the spell with cascade is on the stack.
+"Cascade" means "When you cast this spell, exile cards from the top of your library until you exile a nonland card whose mana value is less than this spell's mana value.
+You may cast that card without paying its mana cost if the resulting spell's mana value is less than this spell's mana value.
+Then put all cards exiled this way that weren't cast on the bottom of your library in a random order." - 702.85b If an effect allows a player to take an action with one or more of the exiled cards "as you cascade," the player may take that action after they have finished exiling cards due to the cascade ability.
+This action is taken before choosing whether to cast the last exiled card or, if no appropriate card was exiled, before putting the exiled cards on the bottom of their library in a random order. - 702.85c If a spell has multiple instances of cascade, each triggers separately.

-702.85.
+702.86.
 Annihilator

-- 702.85a Annihilator is a triggered ability.
-"Annihilator N" means "Whenever this creature attacks, defending player sacrifices N permanents." - 702.85b If a creature has multiple instances of annihilator, each triggers separately.
+- 702.86a Annihilator is a triggered ability.
+"Annihilator N" means "Whenever this creature attacks, defending player sacrifices N permanents." - 702.86b If a creature has multiple instances of annihilator, each triggers separately.

-702.86.
+702.87.
 Level Up